 Another interesting finding is that the correlation between child time preferences and caregiver discount factor is significantly stronger with the caregiver's age.
-One possible explanation could be that the older caregiver might be able to spend more time together with the child.
+One possible explanation could be that the older caregiver might be able to spend more time together with how do you assess your willingness to abstain from things today so that you will be able to afford more tomorrow?" (scale 0-10), and Brenøe and Epper (2022) elicited time preferences by questions regarding jobs of parents and children in different years.

+the child.
 Unfortunately, this argument was not supported by the insignificant interaction term between the time preference measures of the caregiver and the amount of activity time spent together with the child.
 The activities covered in the survey might not be able to reflect the actual interaction between the caregiver and the child.
 Further research is needed to understand the role of adult-child interaction in preference formation.
 Further, all other heterogeneous effects of other supporting factors considered in this paper are not statistically significant.
 The insignificance suggests that time preference formation is far from understood, and more research is needed.